waste-of-kindergarten/xpython37-v0.1/python/Doc/tutorial/errors.rst

    >>> '2' + 2
    Traceback (most recent call last):
      File "<stdin>", line 1, in <module>
-   TypeError: can only concatenate str (not "int") to str
+   TypeError: Can't convert 'int' object to str implicitly

 The last line of the error message indicates what happened.
 Exceptions come in different types, and the type is printed as part of the message: the types in